houzhj/Machine_Learning/README_word_vecterization.md

 # 1. Collapsed One-Hot
 **Description**:

 A unique index is assigned to each unique category (word or phrase), creating a binary vector of length equal to the total number of categories.
 Often used for simple text classification tasks where the order of words and context are not important.
+Often used for simple text classification tasks where the order of words and context are not important.

-**Example**
+**Example:**

 Vocabulary: {0: 'apple', 1: 'banana', 2: 'orange'}

 Sentence: "apple banana banana orange apple"

 Collapsed one-hot: [1,1,0]